SUBPAC technology at Right Up Our Street

 A 360 VR experience accessible to all

 Based on evaluation from previous festival audience data Right up Our Street (RUOS) were able to identify that their audience members with limiting disabilities had increased.
-They gained this insight through the appointment of specialist Audience Development Consultation Panels which included Young D/deaf abled groups who aided them to gain a better insight and connections relating to D/deaf community members.
+They gained this insight through the appointment of specialist Audience Development Consultation Panels which included Young Deaf / disabled groups who aided them to gain a better insight and connections relating to Deaf community members.

 In response to these findings, RUOS used their audience development support from Without Walls to introduced SUBPAC technology to artist Brendan Walkers VR Playground ride to offer a fully accessible 360 experience of the ride for all audiences.
 This worked in the following ways: